-- The risk: There is a risk that income is misstated as a result of the accounting policies adopted or as a result of the Company recognising income transactions in such a way as to lead to a material misstatement in the reported income. - Our response: The Company's main source of income in the year is interest and dividend income received in respect of investments, working capital loans and subordinated debt invested in the hub companies and the Design Build Finance Maintain (DBFM) Special Purpose Vehicle (SPV) companies and through reviewing the underlying agreements and the sums invested we confirmed the interest and dividend income recognised in the year was accurate. - Our findings: From the work performed we gained assurance in respect of the recognition of income in the year.
+- The risk: There is a risk that income is misstated as a result of the accounting policies adopted or as a result of the Company recognising income transactions in such a way as to lead to a material misstatement in the reported income. - Our response: The Company's main source of income in the year is interest and dividend income received in respect of investments, working capital loans and subordinated debt invested in the hub companies and the Design Build Finance Maintain (DBFM) Special Purpose Vehicle (SPV) companies and through reviewing 3rd party supporting documentation we confirmed the interest and dividend income recognised in the year was accurate. - Our findings: From the work performed we gained assurance in respect of the recognition of income in the year.